Kirill-Cherepanov/luxury-pens-e-commerce/README.md

 # Luxury Pens E-Commerce Website

+*Admittedly I was too lazy to finish the project, since I came to dislike it halfway through.
+That's why home and about pages are still in development.
+Please navigate to /store after visiting the site.
+It along with /basket work as intended*

 [![Website Deployment](https://img.shields.io/badge/Deploy-View%20Website-blue)](https://kirill-cherepanov.github.io/luxury-pens-e-commerce/)

 An E-Commerce website created to showcase and sell luxury pens, serving as a meaningful project to practice using Typescript and explore Tailwind for simplified styles.